-- child maintenance order - covers child support, and
+- a child maintenance order - covers child support, and

-- specific issues order - relates to any aspect of parental responsibility that does not fall under one of the other 3 types of parenting orders (i.e. day-to-day care, welfare, development, education, religion and legal responsibility).
+- a specific issues order - relates to any aspect of parental responsibility that does not fall under one of the other 4 types of parenting orders (that is, day-to-day care, welfare, development, education, religion and legal responsibility).